 Other foods, like butter, cottage cheese, and sour cream, don’t have much financial savings when you make your own, so it’s best, in my opinion (unless you own a cow), to find a good source to purchase those items.

 Finally others, like pasta, may just have to remain an exception.
-That’s something I’ve never made, because I just can’t budget the time to do it, so we simply use pasta less often.
+That’s something I’ve never made, because I just can’t budget the time to do it, so we simply use pasta less often (I’ve started putting sauces over rice instead – easier and less expensive than gluten-free pasta!).

 Last, but definitely not least, be sure to stay connected in prayer.
 Do your best and give God the rest.
 He’ll take good care of you.